Game

 1. Partner learners.

-5. The partner does a locomotor movement to the Frisbees to find a matching beanbag.
+5. The partner does a locomotor movement to another frisbee, trying to find a matching beanbag.

 6. Partners continue taking turns until time is up.
 How many beanbags did they collect?

-7. Mix up the Frisbees and play another round.
+7. Mix the frisbees and play another round.
 Partners may choose to change colors.

 8. Time each round for 1 to 3 minutes.

-9. Challenge students to increase the number of beanbags found each round.
+9. Challenge learners to increase the number of beanbags found each round.

-10. Assist learners to make the connection between the physical activity and being able to remember where the bags are hidden.
+10. Assist learners to make the connection between their physical activity and being able to remember where the bags are hidden.
 Ask, “Does play get easier or more difficult each round?”

 Close the Lesson